jordanbray/chess_perft/README.md

 # Perft Test Benchmarks for crates.io/chess/

-This simple program tests the performance of the rust chess move generator.
+This simple program tests the performance of both the 'chess' crate and the 'shakmaty' crate.

 ## Compiling